Accuratai/pod-ios/README.md

 ### Start Tracking (required)

 Call the startTracking method to start tracking.
-This will also trigger the consent flow (see Consent Flow section).
+If configured, this will also trigger the consent flow (see Consent Flow section).

 ```swift
 Accurat.shared.startTracking()